Brie Larson: 2009–2014: Independent films and breakthrough

-2015–present: Established actress
+2015–2019: Established actress

 Larson had three film releases in 2015.
 Her first appearance was in Digging for Fire, a largely improvised ensemble comedy-drama featuring Jake Johnson in the lead role.
 Filming took place without a script and Larson made several on-set decisions regarding her character's choices, including the removal of a planned romantic subplot involving her and Johnson.
 She next played the sister of Amy Schumer's character in the comedy Trainwreck, which was loosely based on Schumer's own life.
 Larson modeled her role on Schumer's sister, who served as an associate producer on the film.
 Tim Grierson of Screen International labeled the film "a deft blend of laughs, romance and poignancy" and found Larson to be "lively, [but] slightly underused".
 Trainwreck grossed over $140 million against a $35 million budget.

 Larson then starred in Room, a film adaptation of Emma Donoghue's novel of the same name.
 It featured her as Ma, a young woman held in captivity, who bears a child of rape.
 The role proved physically and emotionally taxing for her, and she modeled it on her mother's struggle as a single parent.
 A large portion of the film was shot inside a 10 ft × 10 ft shed created in a studio, and Larson prepared herself by spending a month isolated in her apartment.
 She interacted with specialists on sexual abuse and researched the lack of nutrition that a person in captivity would suffer.
 To achieve the look, she stayed away from sunlight, modified her diet, and exercised extensively to lose weight.
 Larson collaborated closely with co-star Jacob Tremblay, who played her son, and spent time performing activities that mirrored those of their characters.
 Room was critically acclaimed, with major emphasis on the performances of Larson and Tremblay.
 Kenneth Turan of the Los Angeles Times called her performance "astonishing", stating that the "reality and preternatural commitment she brings to Ma is piercingly honest from start to finish, as scaldingly emotional a performance as anyone could wish for".
 She won several awards, including the Academy Award for Best Actress, as well as a Golden Globe and BAFTA in the same category.